 Some convenience foods are nutritious and appropriate for toddlers.
-Others are less suitable because they do not contain enough of some nutrients and contain too much salt, fat and sugar.
+Others are less suitable because they do not contain enough of some key nutrients and contain too much salt, fat and sugar.

 It is not necessary to cut out all the salt, fat and sugar in your toddler's diet.
-However, you should choose those lower in these ingredients.
+However, you should keep these ingredients to a minimum when you have a choice.

 Unfortunately food labels do not always provide sufficient information to enable you to decide which convenience foods are the best for your toddler.
-Try to choose those that contain plenty of vegetables or fruit.
+Try to choose those that contain plenty of vegetables or fruits that are low in fat and are not too sweet.

-Pre-prepared baby/toddler foods found in the baby aisles of supermarkets contain minimum levels of key nutrients and limited amounts of salt and sodium, fat, sugar and pesticides.
+Pre-prepared baby/toddler foods found in the baby aisles of supermarkets contain minimum levels of key nutrients and tend to have low levels of salt, fat, sugar and pesticides.
 Choose those that have higher amounts of meat, fish, eggs, lentils or other pulses for more iron.